Monday, February 4, 2019

 In addition to this interpretation, I also think that even for those with health insurance, it can sometimes be difficult to navigate the rules, so seeing the appropriate health professional doesn't occur.
 Questions about referrals, co-pays, in network or out-of-network doctors, even which hospital to go to in an emergency can delay or prevent proper care from being sought.
 Not to mention, the almost yearly exercise by your employer to provide health care insurance without spending a fortune or passing along higher premiums, create another obstacle to knowing where to go for health care.

 I had an experience this year where I received a bill from a testing facility after my yearly physical.
 The bill was for the blood test which checks for possible prostate cancer.
-Apparently, this test was not covered by my insurance as of 2018 (it was the previous years) unless the doctor indicates that it was necessary due to a prior condition.
+Apparently, this test was not covered by my insurance as of 2018 (it was covered in previous years) unless the doctor indicated that it was necessary due to a prior condition.
 Since I had a prostate biopsy just a few years ago, my doctor resubmitted the test with a different "code" and it was covered by my insurance.
 Had I not called, and just paid the bill, I wouldn't have known to make sure future prostate blood tests are coded correctly, or worse, perhaps requested that the test not be performed in the future.

 There is no doubt that the United States health care system is among the best in the world.
 People from outside America routinely come here for the most advanced care and treatments.
 I have no doubt that as the technological advances occur, we will all benefit.

-Unfortunately, I also have no doubt that those with the most money will benefit the most.
-The fact is, health care is treated just like any other commodity in America.
-Have a six figure income, and work for the biggest corporations, and you will have access to the best care anywhere.
-Be a small business owner, or work for a small business, and your access will be very good.
 Work for a company that does not provide health care insurance, or provides very poor coverage, and your access will be very limited, if you can afford it at all.
 So, while the rich from other countries flock to the United States to pay for the best health care in the world, millions of working class Americans will struggle to balance paying for health care or foregoing a doctor visit until the situation is serious.

 When at my most sarcastic, I see the access issue as one of a refusal for those with the most to wait their turn in line.
 You know who I am talking about.
 People for whom the rules don't apply.
 People who believe that their money and influence guarantees them to be first, never having to wait for anything.